top of page

 ARTIST STATEMENT:

-With each breath I become someone new and someone older.
-In my paintings I imagine communion with this constant change.
-I envision a seamless passage with no hard edges of resistance.
+With each breath, I become someone new—and someone older.
+My paintings imagine a quiet communion with this constant transformation.
+I envision a passage of change without resistance, without hard edges.

 bottom of page